 National Sanitation Foundation (NSF)

 Federal American's with Disabilities Act (ADA) along with State of South Dakota ADA amendments.
-These requirements shall only be applied to those facilities which are located at the ground surface and accessible to the public.
+Note: These requirements will only be applied to those facilities that are located at the ground surface and accessible to the public.

 Existing Site Conditions

 The SDSTA currently operates and maintains Sanford Underground Laboratory at Homestake in Lead, South Dakota.
 The Sanford Laboratory property comprises 186 acres on the surface and 7,700 acres underground.
 The Sanford Laboratory Surface Campus includes approximately 253,000 gross square feet (gsf) of existing structures.
-Using a combination of private funds through T. Denny Sanford, South Dakota Legislature-appropriated funding, and a federal Department of Housing and Urban Development (HUD) Grant, the SDSTA has made significant progress in stabilizing and rehabilitating the Sanford Laboratory facility to provide for safe access and prepare the site for new laboratory construction.
+Using a combination of private funds through T. Denny Sanford, South Dakota Legislature-appropriated funding, and a federal Department of Housing and Urban Development (HUD) Grant, the SDSTA made significant progress in stabilizing and rehabilitating the Sanford Laboratory facility to provide for safe access and prepare the site for new laboratory construction.
 These efforts have included dewatering of the underground facility and mitigating and reducing risks independent of the former Deep Underground Science and Engineering Laboratory (DUSEL) efforts and funding.

 The Sanford Laboratory site has been well-characterized through work performed by the DUSEL Project for the National Science Foundation (NSF).
 The following sections are excerpted from the DUSEL Preliminary Design Report, Section 5.1.1.4, Facility Design, and edited to include only information as it is relevant to the development of the LBNF Project.
 Other sections from the DUSEL Preliminary Design Report (PDR) (1), primarily Volume 5, Facility Design, are also used with permission in other sections of this LBNF CDR volume.
 The research supporting this work took place in whole or in part at the Sanford Underground Laboratory at Homestake in Lead, South Dakota.
 Funding for the DUSEL PDR and project development was provided by the National Science Foundation through Cooperative Agreements PHY-0717003 and PHY-0940801.
 The assistance of the Sanford Underground Laboratory at Homestake and its personnel in providing physical access and general logistical and technical support is acknowledged.